deadevilboyPT/deadevilboyPT/README.md

 - 👀 I’m interested in developing my programming skills.
 Computer science has been my hobby since I remember.
 I already made projects in Object Pascal, C++, Java, Javascript, PHP, CSS, HTML to make my life easier.
 - 🌱 I’m currently attesting my knowledge in C++.
 - 💞️ I’m looking to collaborate on any programming project.
 - 📫 How to reach me ...
+LINKEDIN Account: https://www.linkedin.com/in/joao-carva/

 <!---
 deadevilboyPT/deadevilboyPT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.